We recommend keeping these maps open on your device (or printed and at hand) while reviewing the Announcements and FAQ below:

 Frequently Asked Questions |

 1. What airport should I fly into?
-Where should I stay?
 What are my options for ground travel?
 Where should I park?
-Please review our Travel & Lodging Page.
+Please review our Travel & Lodging Page.2.
+What should I wear?
+While the venue is air-conditioned, Louisville will be hot and humid.
+We advise dressing in comfortable, removable layers with comfortable waking shoes.
+There is no need for formal clothing.

-5. How do the Concurrent Sessions work?
+4. How do the Concurrent Sessions work?
 All Concurrent Sessions will be held on Saturday, July 26, and you do not need to register for these in advance.
 For each Concurrent time slot, there will be several sessions to choose from.
-Concurrent Session descriptions are available here, and will also be available in the printed conference program that you will receive at check-in.
+Concurrent Session descriptions are available here , and will also be available in the printed conference program that you will receive at check-in.
 Reviewing these descriptions enables you to attend whichever Concurrent Sessions are most relevant to you.

 |